dfborba/nativescript-jitsi-meet/README.md

 This function will receive as parameter your options and will start the meet;

+**addEventListener**

+You can use this function to add your listener to the events listed below.
+The parameters are the listener name and your callback function.
+Take a look on the usage above.

+**on**

+Same as addEventListener, just smaller :)

 ## Jitsi configuration (NativescriptJitsiMeetConferenceOptions)

 | Property | Default | Description |